Hiya! I’m Ally from Brighton.

 I love snowboarding but I’m not that good.
 I’ve been told I’m a little bit crazy but I prefer to call it “happy” and “fun”.
 I love going to the top of things.
 I count steps, I swim in lakes, I drink beer from the bottle, I love people watching, traveling and chatting to random people.
 I talk a lot and I’m a massive foodie!

-After ditching the dream of living in a beach hut in Brighton (too expensive), I bought a Victorian terrace with my other half Sean in Worthing right by the sea and we absolutely love it.
+After ditching the dream of living on Brighton seafront in an amazing apartment (too darn expensive), I bought a lovely little Victorian terrace with my other half Sean in Worthing right by the sea and we absolutely love it.
 Worthing’s where it’s at, people.

 Before I became a wedding photographer, I studied Film & Video Production in Ealing.
 London wasn’t for me so I moved back to Brighton to be back by the sea and set up my own little business.
 Before Uni I was cabin crew for Virgin Atlantic.
 It was the best job ever!
 I served one of my all time heroes, Paul Weller on a flight once, love the guy.
 I ended up walking alongside him out of the airport, he turned to shake my hand and say thanks.
 I then, for some reason I still can’t explain to this day, tried and do that finger slapping thing school kids do.
 I’ve never done that before so I just looked totally ridiculous.
 But I did get his autograph on a sick bag.
 Whoop!